-The foundation of Rhode Island is credited to a political, social and religious leader named Roger Williams.
+The foundation of Rhode Island is credited to a political, social, and religious leader named Roger Williams.
 He was a man of rational outlook who firmly believed in the noninterference of the church in the matters of the state.
-Roger Williams was also against land grabbing and land annexation from the Native Americans that’s why he Founded Rhode Island.
+Roger Williams was also against land grabbing and land annexation from the Native Americans that’s why he founded Rhode Island.
 He held this belief when a major portion of America was in the colonial grip of the British and when the church had the final verdict on every issue.
 His dissentious behavior earned him banishment and he was ousted from the colony of Massachusetts.
 He along with his followers purchased a piece of terra firm from the native Indians of the Narragansett Bay and established a settlement there in 1636.
-This colony was based on the ideals of religious tolerance and non- interference of church in the matters of the state.
+This colony was based on the ideals of religious tolerance and non- interference of the church in the matters of the state.

 Founder of Rhode Island

-Roger Williams was a firm believer in religious tolerance and that the religion of Christianity cannot flourish until Jesus Christ himself teaches the people on how it should be.
-He always strived for a personal connection with god and believed in the idea of “soul liberty”.
+Roger Williams was a firm believer in religious tolerance and that the religion of Christianity cannot flourish until Jesus Christ himself teaches the people how it should be.
+He always strived for a personal connection with God and believed in the idea of “soul liberty”.
 All his beliefs always kept him tussled with the church which ultimately led to his banishment from the region.
 His rational beliefs cemented his legacy in the history of the United States of America.